-The Healthcare Insurance Portability and Accountability Act or HIPAA as signed into law in 1996 with the primary of the law is to make it easier for people to keep health insurance, protect the confidentiality and security of Personal Healthcare Information (PHI) and electronic Health Care Information (ePHI) and help the healthcare industry control administrative costs.
+The Health Insurance Portability and Accountability Act, or HIPAA, was signed into law in 1996 to make it easier for people to keep health insurance, protect the confidentiality and security of Protected Health Information (PHI) and electronic Protected Health Information (ePHI), and help the health care industry control administrative costs.

-Companies must demonstrate that they are compliant with all three of these rules by conducting risk assessments, security gap assessments and ensuring that they can demonstrate a “roadmap” to compliance by addressing the vulnerabilities identified.
+Companies must demonstrate that they are compliant with all of these rules by conducting risk assessments, security gap assessments and ensuring that they can demonstrate a “roadmap” to compliance by addressing the vulnerabilities identified.

 By conducting security risk and gap assessments to identify the administrative, physical and technical controls as defined by CFR Part 45, 164.308, 164.310 and 164.312 and as outlined by NIST 800-30 Guide for Conducting Risk Assessments, NIST SP 800-66, An Introductory Guide to the HIPAA Security Rule, and road mapped to the security controls in NIST 800-53, Recommended Security Controls for Federal Information Systems.
 These assessments can be done by experienced HIPAA assessment companies such as MainNerve or other third parties.